 - Credit can also count toward Multidisciplinary Design minor

-- During the backpacking period, you will receive a class permission via email from the MDP Academic Advisor, Megan Langille.
+- During the backpacking period, you will receive a Class Permission via email from the MDP office.

 - Receiving this email does not mean you are already registered for the class.
 You are responsible for utilizing the Backpack/Registration tool in Wolverine access by the expiration date in the email.